James P. Coleman: Federal judicial service

 President Kennedy offered Coleman various posts, including United States Secretary of the Army and United States Ambassador to Australia, but Coleman declined.

 Coleman was nominated by President Lyndon B. Johnson on June 22, 1965, to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Benjamin Franklin Cameron.
 Even though controversy erupted over his pro-segregation positions such as his opposition to Blacks voting, he was confirmed by the United States Senate on July 26, 1965, and received his commission on July 26, 1965.

 He served as Chief Judge from 1979 to 1981.
 He assumed senior status on May 31, 1981.
 His service terminated on January 31, 1984, due to his retirement.

 Post judicial service and death

 After his retirement from the federal bench, Coleman returned to the private practice of law in Choctaw County and also farmed until he suffered a severe stroke on December 11, 1990.
 He died on September 28, 1991, in Ackerman.

 Honor

 J. P. Coleman State Park, a state park in Mississippi, is named after him.

 Personal

+Coleman married Margaret Janet Dennis on May 2, 1937, and they had one son, who is a lawyer.
 Coleman's grandson, Josiah D. Coleman is a justice of the Mississippi Supreme Court.